asepasdar/apidoc/README.md

 	{
 		"employees":[
  			{ "firstName":"Becky", "lastName":"Smith" },
- 			{ "firstName":"Will", "lastName":"Smith" }
+ 			{ "firstName":"Will", "lastName":"Smith" },
+ 			......
  		]
  	}
 	```

 	- **REST (REpresentational State Transfer)**, REST is not a protocol like the other web services, instead, it is a set of architectural principles.
 The REST service needs to have certain characteristics, including simple interfaces, which are resources identified easily within the request and manipulation of resources using the interface.
+It can transfer data with JSON format or XML Format.

+	>**Note**: We will talk about **REST API** a little bit deeper.

 ## REST API

 **_REST API_** is not the database or even the server, it is the code that governs the **_access point(s)_** for the server.
 To speak plainly an **_REST API_** is the messenger that takes request and tells the system what you want to do, and then returns the response back to you.

-![How API works](Assets/HowAPIWorks.png)

-## Why would we need an API?
 Imagine the following scenario: You wants to access another app’s data or functionality.
 For example, perhaps you want to access all posts on reddit.
 You could email Reddit and ask for a spreadsheet file of all posts.
 But then you’d have to find a way to import that spreadsheet into your application, even if you stored them in a **_database_**, the data would become **outdated very quickly**.
 It would be impossible to keep it up to date.
 It would be better and simpler for Reddit to provide you a way to query their application to get that data, so that you can view or use it in your own application.
 It would stay up to date automatically that way.
+It doesn't have to be the case, but usually a _REST API_ works pretty much the same way a website does, you make a call from app/client to server and you get data back.

+![How API works](Assets/HowAPIWorks.png)

-Reddit has **_Public API (meaning one that does not require authentication/login)_** directly in your browser, lets take a look this **_[API REDDIT POSTS](https://www.reddit.com/r/all/.json)_** , and what we get is a **response** to our **_API request_**.
+The best way to show many similarities between a _REST API_ call and normal web page can be found with Reddit **_Public API (meaning one that does not require authentication/login)_**, lets take a look this **_https://www.reddit.com/r/all/ (REDDIT POSTS)_**, and we're all familiar with what Reddit Posts looks like.
+But now let's change it to **_https://www.reddit.com/r/all/.json (API REDDIT POSTS)_**, and what we get is a **response** to our **_API request_**.
 Basically we've made an **_API request_** in our browser to **_Reddit's Public API_**.

->These data below are raw version of the information that you can see at **_~~API~~ [REDDIT POSTS](https://www.reddit.com/r/all/)_**.
+>**Note**: _API Response_ might be not the same with image below

 ![Response](Assets/JSON.PNG)
 Now what we get might appear to be gibberish to the human eye but it's actually **_JSON (Javascript Object Notation)_ formatted data**, it's structured data organized according to key value pairs.
 You can make an **_API Request_** with **Postman** [[Download]](https://www.getpostman.com/downloads/) to get more **"easy to read"** result, if already have it you can make an **_API Request_** like this image below